 So, it is very typical for a bank to be working with a Realtor that is hired by the Seller, in a particular town AND with a legal firm to handle the foreclosure process, both processes taking place at the same time on the same home.
 With the legal entity, most often it will be with regards to preparing for an auction of the home to be sold or to be postponing just such imminent foreclosure auction deadlines or scheduled foreclosure auction, so that they can continue to pursue offers on the Short Sale process, to try their hand at selling it that way first.
 To listen in on this information being said another time, perhaps slightly diffrently, listen to my audio message up by the top picture.

-You may have come to this page for help to sell your home as a potential short sale.
-If so, we want to help direct you to the proper page where we devote some conversation just to you regarding:
+You may have come to this page for help to possibly sell your home as a potential short sale.
+If so, we want to help direct you to the proper page below where we devote some conversation just to you regarding:

 Beginning the Short Sale Process